Paul-Mallet/42/philosopher/philo/readme.txt

 OS context switch and temp change thread access to data which is shared

+1. mutex(fork)
+-> 1rst to be init, to avoid thread attempt to use other uninit mutexes ->

+2. thread
-1. thread ->
+->

-2. race condition
+3. race condition
 	-> when 2 threads access to same address mem(var)
 	-> read / increment / write in Assembler level %eax = cpu register
 	-> if time consumming operations(high n iterations...)
-3. mutex ->

 4. deadlock -> mutex not unlock, process 1 wait for resource 2, process 2 wait for resource 1 etc.